zeromq/jeromq-jms/README.md

 - Proxied N-1-N example

 By specifying a proxy on the receiver queue defintion to enable multiple sender connecting to multiple receivers to enable fan in and out.
-Only one proxy can bind to the sockets, so any others will staying an PEDING state until the bound proxy drops out.
+Only one proxy can bind to the sockets, so any others will staying an PENDING state until the bound proxy drops out.

 ```
 jms:queue:sender?socket.addr=tcp://*:9728&event=stomp